Orin-Labs/www/public/memo.md

 I’m committed to being the first mover and am raising $3M.

-Specifically, I’d like to hire a few of my smartest engineering friends from places like Khan Academy, Clever, Palantir, and Citadel to speed up the development.
+Specifically, I’d like to hire a few of my smartest engineering friends from places like Khan Academy, Clever, and Palantir to speed up the development.
 The product that people want is very clear and there’s a pathway to building it—it’d just take me way too long to do alone.

 Luckily, this is the sci-fi idea that education-minded engineers have been dreaming to build.